 Conductivity accuracy strongly depends on sample temperature.
 Reduce measurement error by using the correct temperature compensation for each standard, which is available in all our meters and printed right on bottles and sachets.

 METTLER TOLEDO provides entire electrochemistry systems - from meters and sensors to calibration solutions and software.
 Benefit from automatic conductivity standard recognition.

 We support and service your measurement equipment through its entire life-cycle, from installation to preventive maintenance and calibration to equipment repair.

 A conductivity standard is used for calibration or verification.
-A low conductivity standard requires special handling and is mostly used for verification purposes.
+A low conductivity standard requires special handling and is mainly used for verification purposes.
 Additionally, the low conductivity standard is directly affected by CO2 when in contact with air.
 Thus, they have a shorter shelf life and require protection with inert gas or the usage of a flow cell.
-These types of conductivity standard are only intended for verification and not calibration.
+These types of conductivity standards are only intended for verification and not calibration.

 CO2 from the atmosphere greatly influences the conductivity measurement at this low level.
 To get reliable conductivity results below 10 μS/cm, the following two approaches are recommended:

 The sample is protected by an inert gaseous layer of nitrogen or argon to prevent contamination from the atmosphere.
 This allows the use of normal dip cells to measure samples in the range of 1 to 10 μS/cm.